Gibraltar is in the unique position of being an EU finance centre with a competitive tax regime. In Gibraltar there is NO:

 Taxation of Individuals

 Persons who are ordinarily resident in Gibraltar are liable to taxation on their worldwide income.
-There are special low tax provisions for high net with individuals with fiscal residence in Gibraltar.
+There are special low tax provisions for high net worth individuals with fiscal residence in Gibraltar.
 There are also special provisions for persons with low incomes so that persons earning £10,500 or less will not pay any income tax.

 Persons may elect to pay tax under either under the gross income based system or the allowance based system.